 - Global Announcements: Send announcements such as "A user found a special item!" in the experience to all servers.

-- Realtime Server Browser: Show a constantly-updating list of servers and who is in them.
+- Realtime Server Browser: Compile a list of all live servers and update every minute for monitoring.

 You can support cross-server messaging in your experience using MessagingService.
 You can also use the Teleportation Playground sample experience to see how cross-server messaging works before you implement it.
 To enable cross-server communication using external tools to improve your productivity, see Communicating to Live Servers from External Tools.

 To enable cross-server messaging, you must set up a topic, which is a customized message channel that is accessible from multiple servers.
 After you create a topic, you can subscribe users to the topic to receive messages and enable publishing messages to the topic.

 Subscribe Users to Receive Messages

 Use MessagingService:SubscribeAsync() to subscribe users to a topic and specify a callback function that detects messages publishing to that topic.
 For example, the following code sample subscribes all users to a FriendServerEvent topic that receives messages when any user is teleported to a different server.

 local MessagingService = game:GetService("MessagingService")local Players = game:GetService("Players")local MESSAGING_TOPIC = "FriendServerEvent"Players.PlayerAdded:Connect(function(player)-- Subscribe to the topiclocal subscribeSuccess, subscribeConnection = pcall(function()return MessagingService:SubscribeAsync(MESSAGING_TOPIC, function(message)print(message.Data)end)end)if subscribeSuccess then-- Unsubscribe from topic upon player ancestry changeplayer.AncestryChanged:Connect(function()subscribeConnection:Disconnect()end)endend)